 \subsection{Symbolic-numeric interface}

-The core of SymBoltz is built around a symbolic-numeric interface shown in \cref{fig:components}.
-Variables and equations are specified in a high-level user-friendly symbolic modeling language, then ultimately compiled down to efficient low-level numerical functions that are integrated by ODE solvers.
+The core of SymBoltz is built around a symbolic-numeric interface illustrated in Fig. \ref{fig:components}.
+A model defines what equations should be solved; a problem decides how they are solved; and a solution holds what was solved.
+Variables and equations are specified in a high-level user-friendly symbolic modeling language, then compiled to low-level numerical code that is integrated by ODE solvers.